moderndatacompany/dataos.info/docs/resources/lens/working_with_views.md

-### **Metrics-First Approach**
+### **Metrics-first approach**

 The **metrics-first approach** builds views around key performance metrics in a data model.
 Each view focuses on a specific measure and includes all relevant dimensions for grouping, filtering, and tracking time.
 This approach helps business teams make informed, data-driven decisions by providing clear, consistent, actionable metrics.

-**Key Benefits of the Metrics-First Approach**
+**Key benefits of the Metrics-first approach**

-- **Operational Evaluation**: Empowers users to understand key business performance metrics, enabling them to answer critical questions such as:
+- **Operational evaluation**: Empowers users to understand key business performance metrics, enabling them to answer critical questions such as:
     - What happened?
     - Why did it happen?
     - What will happen next?
     - What should we do in response?
-- **Simplified Analysis**: By focusing on a single measure, each view allows for efficient and straightforward analysis, ensuring clarity in data interpretation.
+- **Simplified analysis**: By focusing on a single measure, each view allows for efficient and straightforward analysis, ensuring clarity in data interpretation.
 - **Consistency**: Each metric is centrally defined, ensuring consistency across various tools and reports, thus eliminating discrepancies in business performance analysis.

 A metric in the metrics-first approach typically includes:

-- **Metric Name**: A clear, descriptive name that reflects the purpose of the metric.
+- **Metric name**: A clear, descriptive name that reflects the purpose of the metric.
 - **Measure**: The key performance indicator or value being tracked (e.g., customer churn rate).
-- **Time Dimension**: The period over which the metric is measured (e.g., daily, weekly).
+- **Time dimension**: The period over which the metric is measured (e.g., daily, weekly).
 To access the time granularity feature, you must mention the timestamp data type instead of the time and date data type.
-- **Related Dimensions**: Additional attributes or dimensions (such as customer demographics, region, or product type) that allow for further breakdown and analysis.
+- **Related dimensions**: Additional attributes or dimensions (such as customer demographics, region, or product type) that allow for further breakdown and analysis.

 Views are named after the specific metric they represent, making them easy to identify and work within various systems.